 5. Take the dough out of the bowl and knead it a bit to form a ball.
 If you want to add glitter or essential oils, pop them in at this point, while you’re kneading the playdough.

 You’re done!
 You can now use your playdough to create all sorts of different shapes, creatures, humans or objects.
-You can also add bits and pieces to your playdough creations such as buttons and toothpicks if you feel like getting really creative!
 Happy making!